The Briton's Protection: History

-For many years, the pub was operated as a Tetley house, then by Punch Taverns, before being taken over in 2014 by an independent operator and refurbished.
-The pub was voted Best Pub in Manchester in the Pride of Manchester Awards in both 2008–2009 and 2009–2010.
-It is on the Campaign for Real Ale's National Inventory of Historic Pub Interiors.
+For many years the pub was operated as a Tetley house, later passing to Punch Taverns, before being taken over by an independent operator in 2014 and refurbished.
+It was voted Best Pub in Manchester in the Pride of Manchester Awards in both 2008–2009 and 2009–2010.
+Alongside real ale, it is also known for offering more than 360 whiskies.
+As of June 2026, the pub's freehold is owned by Heineken UK.